mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The application SHOULD specify an upper limit on the number of past epochs for which the `recovery_secret` may be stored.

-There are three ways in which a `recovery_secret` can be used to re-initialize the group with different parameters, to re-add lost group members or to create a sub-group of an existing group, as detailed in {{pre-shared-keys}}.
+There are three ways in which a `recovery_secret` can be used: to re-initialize the group with different parameters, to re-add lost group members or to create a sub-group of an existing group, as detailed in {{pre-shared-keys}}.